Inbound Marketing Agency Pricing in 2025

 Agencies may write content in-house or outsource it to freelancers, and rates often vary according to experience level, content length, and how much a customer is willing to pay.

 The time it takes to write content is famously unpredictable, and varies depending on the writer and the project.
+Although, with the advent of generative AI, producing good content quickly has become much easier.

-How much does social media marketing cost? ($500-$20,000 per month; $137 per hour)
+How much does social media marketing cost? ($500-$20K per month)

 Social media marketing includes services like creating social media content, managing social media accounts, creating social media ad campaigns, planning a social media strategy, reporting on social media analytics, and setting up social media accounts.